 The heat sink thermal model includes a discretized heat equation similar to the chip and package thermal models where the discretization coefficients are determined by the structural and material parameters of the heat sink as well as the value of a_heat determined by the package models.
-The heat sink model describes the lateral heat spreading directly beneath the package-heat sink interface, the semi-cylindrical heat diffusion from the area beneath the package toward the heat sink fins, and the nonlinear forced and natural convection heat transfer from the heat sink fins to the ambient terminal.
+The heat sink model describes the lateral heat spreading directly beneath the package-heat sink interface, the semicylindrical heat diffusion from the area beneath the package toward the heat sink fins, and the nonlinear forced and natural convection heat transfer from the heat sink fins to the ambient terminal.
 The parameters for the generic heat sink template include the package heat source area, the thickness of the heat sink base, the location of the package on the heat sink, the mass of the heat sink, the fin area, the fin height, and the air velocity for forced convection.

-In the vicinity of the heat source (location of package), the heat diffuses vertically toward the back of the heat sink body and also spreads laterally, as described for the package models.
-After the heat has diffused to the back of the heat sink body beneath the heat source, the heat flow becomes cylindrical as the heat continues to diffuse laterally beyond the location of the heat source.
-In accordance with the logarithmic grid spacing principle, one thermal node is required to describe the vertical heat flow through the base region, and the radii of the cylindrical grid points surrounding the heat source are given as multiples of the radius of the heat source at the center of the body region (determined using a_heat).
+In the vicinity of the heat source (location of package), the heat diffuses vertically toward the back of the heat sink base and also spreads laterally, as described for the package models.
+After the heat has diffused to the back of the heat sink base beneath the heat source, the heat flow becomes cylindrical as the heat continues to diffuse laterally beyond the location of the heat source.
+In accordance with the logarithmic grid spacing principle, one thermal node is required to describe the vertical heat flow through the base region, and the radii of the cylindrical grid points surrounding the heat source are given as multiples of the radius of the heat source at the center of the base region (determined using a_heat).
 The cylindrical heat flow symmetry continues until the radius of the thermal nodes reach the edge of the heat sink base or one-half the distance to another heat source.
-For a single heat source, the heat flow symmetry then becomes semi-cylindrical with $\gamma = 0.5$ for the remainder of the heat capacitance determined from the heat sink mass parameter.
-For multiple heat sources, the semi-cylindrical symmetry is broken when the radius of the thermal nodes reaches one-half of the distance between the heat sources, and the remainder of the heat sink base must be represented using a rectangular grid.
+For a single heat source, the heat flow symmetry then becomes semicylindrical with $\gamma = 0.5$ for the remainder of the heat capacitance determined from the heat sink mass parameter.
+For multiple heat sources, the semicylindrical symmetry is broken when the radius of the thermal nodes reaches one-half of the distance between the heat sources, and the remainder of the heat sink base must be represented using a rectangular grid.

 At the heat sink fins, the heat is transferred to the ambient terminal by forced and natural convection.
-The natural convection thermal resistance is given by [8]:
+The natural convection thermal resistance is given by [8]

-$$h'{nat} = 4.84 \times 10^{-4} \frac{A{fin}}{P{fin}^{0.35}}$$ (7a)
+$$h'{\rm nat} = 4.84 \times 10^{-4} \frac{A{\rm fin}}{P{\rm fin}^{0.35}} \tag{7a}$$ and the forced convection thermal resistance is given by

-$$R{nat} = \frac{1}{h'{nat} \cdot (T_f - T_a)^{0.35}}$$ (7b)
+$$R{\rm nat} = \frac{1}{h'{\rm nat} \cdot (T_f - T_a)^{0.35}}$$ (7b)